Louisa Lifeboat

 They went to great effort to produce an inspiring image.
 In order to do so they too must have been inspired.

-Don't just glance at a picture.
-Look at it and ask yourself what must it have been like in the scene …. your effort is for moments but theirs was for hour on hour, even day on day of terror.
+Look at it and ask yourself what must it have been like in the depicted scene …. your effort is for moments but theirs was for hour on hour, even day on day of terror.
 They struggled for life itself.

 Written in 1860 by William Whiting, Eternal father, Strong to Save would have been a familiar and moving hymn to sea faring folk and their families, certainly true at the time of Louisa's launch from Porlock in the great storm, January 1899..